ShonGutman/DarkMode/README.md

 If you want to share or modify this guide, please give credit to **Shon Gutman** and **Eyal Gal**.
 Thank you!

+Also, the theme of this Dark mode is `one dark vivid`
 ---

 ## Explanation